new92/InstaTools/Chronos/README.md

 > If you find value in this repository, please consider giving it a star and/or forking it.
 Your support greatly encourages me to create more repositories like InstaTools.

+**Simple description:** Chronos is a Python tool designed to analyze and optimize Instagram posting frequency for enhanced engagement and strategic online presence.

 ## Set up and run Chronos 🚀

 ```bash